 Seeing the thing that looks like the thing that looks like nothing I've ever seen.

 To get something working in the drawing I move outside the ordinary.

 The drawing moves past sketchy marks.
 In a single line we catch a likeness.
-Seeing there is something working we automatically decide to devote time to pursuing the form and bringing it under control.
-Desire catches fire and the hero's battle is joined.
-This stage is the beginning of the struggle, we've seen enough to commit but haven't gotten to the depth of the project.
+Recognizing resemblances, I devote time to pursuing what I see and try to enhance the likeness.
+Desire catches fire and the battle is joined.
+This stage is the beginning of the struggle, I've seen enough to commit to the drawing but haven't gotten to the depth of the project.